RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 # To install

     $ sudo sh install		# installs various python modules via pip

 # To run the first time

-All endpoints will default to localhost:<the right port>
+All endpoints will default to localhost:*the-right-port*

     $ export SPARK_HOME=
     $ export KAFKA_HOME=
     $ *start kafka and zookeeper*
-    $ ./run --zookeeper *zk endpoint* --broker *kafka broker endpoint*
+    $ ./run --zookeeper <zk endpoint> --broker <kafka broker endpoint>

 # To run subsequent times

+This will skip topic creation and starts quicker

     $ ./run-spark <zk endpoint>

-# To start pulling in tweets
+# To pump tweets into the spark topolgy via kafka

     $ python frontends/tweet-sucker.py --broker go-go-go.local:9092

-# To add an harassers tweets to the model
+# To add an harasser's tweets to the model

     $ python frontends/add-harasser.py --broker go-go-go.local:9092 closemindedjerk

 # To test the model interactively

-    $ <kill tweet-sucker if it's running>
+    $ *kill tweet-sucker if it's running*
     # Make @closemindedjerk's tweets appear in tweet stream
     $ python frontends/add-harasser.py --broker go-go-go.local:9092 closemindedjerk --topic tweets
     # Add @closemindedjerk as an harasser